The contact process on the complete graph with random vertex-dependent infection rates: Introduction

 Before stating our main results, we explain briefly the motivation behind this model.
 One way of constructing the contact process $\eta_t$ with random edge weights described above is to construct for each $i$ a Poisson point process $N_i(t)$ with rate 1 and for each pair $i\neq j$ a Poisson point process $N_{i,j}(t)$ with rate $\l w_i w_j/n$, such that all the Poisson point processes are independent.
 At each jump time of the process $N_i(\cdot)$, if the vertex $i$ is infected it becomes healthy, and at each jump time of the process $N_{i,j}(\cdot)$ if exactly one of the vertices $i$ or $j$ is infected then the other vertex becomes infected as well.

 If we consider the vertices to represent computers or individuals in a network then the jump times of the process $N_{i,j}(\cdot)$ represent connections made between the respective individuals or computers (such as human contact or e-mail message sent).
 Thus, if we only keep track of connections formed over a short time period $[0,\d]$, the resulting random graph will have the edge between $i$ and $j$ present with probability $1-\exp\{-\d \l w_i w_j/n\} \approx \d \l w_i w_j/n$.
 Chung and Lu \cite{clADRG} studied a model for random graphs where, given a sequence of vertex weights $w_i$, the probability that there is an edge connecting vertices $i$ and $j$ is proportional to $w_i w_j/n$.
 If the vertex weights $w_i$ have power-law tails, then the degree distribution of the resulting random graph has power law tails.
-Thus, if the distribution $\mu$ on vertex weights has power law tails we might expect the contact process on $K_n$ described above to be similar to the contact process on a power law random graph.
-It is therefore somewhat surprising that the behavior is different from the contact process studied on the power-law random graph models in \cite{cdCPRG,bbcsCPRG} and that the mean-field predictions in this case are actually correct.
+Thus, if the distribution $\mu$ on vertex weights has power law tails one might expect the contact process on $K_n$ with random infection rates to be similar to the contact process on a power law random graph.
+However, our main results demonstrate that this is not the case, and that instead the mean-field predictions are actually correct.